abhinavmsra/jQuery-faker/README.md

 **Because all the other faker plugins are just fakes.** Not all plugins gave the automation we seeked, we had to map each of our input fields to the data, and some even didnt gave random data.
 We found some browser plugins but we needed to setup different browser extensions which is much tedious.

 **Adding it wont hurt you.** You won't need any significant change.
-It'll just give life to those blank input fields so you dont have to type again and again each time you refresh the browser.
+It'll just give life to those blank input fields, selects, radio buttons, check boxes,  so you dont have to type again and again each time you refresh the browser.
 ```javascript
 $( "form" ).fakify();
 ```